 On 11 August 1987, Apple released the “software erector set” HyperCard at Macworld Expo in Boston, and while it hasn’t been with us for many years now, back then it made a huge difference in the lives of Mac users, enabling many to give life to ideas that would otherwise never have seen the light of day.
 That might include even TidBITS, since we published our first 99 issues in HyperCard format, in a stack that could import its content into a searchable archive.
 Without the thrill of publishing in an entirely new format, it’s possible that TidBITS might have fallen by the wayside.
 Scroll through what others have posted in this Twitter search, and be sure to check out Infinite Canvas on the iPad too! follow link

-Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the best-selling Take Control ebooks.
+Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the TidBITS Content Network for Apple consultants.